-Leigh Purvis is the director of health services research in AARP’s Public Policy Institute (PPI).
-She leads a team of policy analysts and researchers who work on health care issues that are relevant to the 50-plus population.
-In addition, Leigh heads the institute’s work on prescription drug and mental health issues.
-Her primary areas of expertise are prescription drug pricing, biologic drugs, and prescription drug coverage.
-Leigh is a coauthor of PPI’s Rx Price Watch reports, which track price trends for prescription drugs widely used by older Americans.
+Leigh Purvis is the Director of Health Services Research in AARP’s Public Policy Institute.
+She leads a team of policy analysts and researchers who work on health care issues that are relevant to the 50+ population.
+In addition, Ms. Purvis heads the Institute’s work on prescription drug and mental health issues.
+Her primary areas of expertise are prescription drug pricing, biologic drugs, and prescription drug coverage under Medicare.
+She is a coauthor of the Public Policy Institute’s annual Rx Price Watch reports, which track price trends for prescription drugs widely used by older Americans.

-Leigh joined AARP in 2005 as a policy research senior analyst.
-Before joining AARP, she worked for the American Psychological Association.
-She is a recognized expert on prescription drug issues and frequently speaks with the press.
+Ms. Purvis joined AARP in 2005 as a senior policy research analyst.
+Prior to her tenure at AARP, she worked for the American Psychological Association.
+Ms. Purvis is a recognized expert on prescription drug issues and frequently speaks with the press.

-Leigh has a master’s degree in public administration with a concentration in health administration and policy from George Mason University and a bachelor’s degree in psychology from the University of Mary Washington.
+Ms. Purvis has a MPA with a concentration in health administration and policy from George Mason University and a BS in psychology from the University of Mary Washington.
 She also holds a certificate in gerontology from the University of Washington.

 In Her Words